AstraZeneca resumes UK trials of COVID-19 vaccine halted by patient illness

 “We must all hope that there are no future events and that the vaccine proves both safe and effective.”

-Reporting by Michael Holden; Additional reporting by Radhika Anilkumar in Bengaluru and Anthony Boadle in Brasilia; Editing by William Maclean, Pravin Char and Helen Popper
+Reporting by Michael Holden; Additional reporting by Radhika Anilkumar in Bengaluru and Anthony Boadle in Brasilia; Editing by William Maclean, Pravin Char, Helen Popper and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.